MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 Navigation-related part of the TeamsJS library.

 Prior to TeamsJS version 2.0, all deep linking scenarios were handled using `shareDeepLink` (to generate a link *to* a specific part of your app) and `executeDeepLink` (to navigate to a deeplink *from* or *within* your app).
 TeamsJS v.2.0 introduces a new API, `navigateToApp`, for navigating to pages (and subpages) within an app in a consistent way across app hosts (Microsoft 365 app and Outlook, in addition to Teams).
-For new apps, please follow the linked updated guidance depending on your navigation scenario:
+For new apps, follow the linked updated guidance depending on your navigation scenario:

 - **Deep links into your app.** Use [`pages.shareDeepLink`](/javascript/api/@microsoft/teams-js/pages#@microsoft-teams-js-pages-sharedeeplink) (known as *shareDeepLink* prior to TeamsJS v.2.0) to generate and display a copyable link for the user to share.
-When clicked, a user will be prompted to install the app if it's not already installed for the application host (specified in the link path).
+When clicked, the user is prompted to install the app if it's not already installed for the application host (specified in the link path).

 - **Navigation within your app.** Use the new [`pages.currentApp`](/javascript/api/@microsoft/teams-js/pages.currentapp) namespace to navigate within your app within the hosting application.
 Specifically, the function [`navigateTo(NavigateWithinAppParams)`](/javascript/api/@microsoft/teams-js/pages.currentapp#@microsoft-teams-js-pages-currentapp-navigateto) to allow navigation to a specific tab within the current app and the function [`navigateToDefaultPage()`](/javascript/api/@microsoft/teams-js/pages.currentapp#@microsoft-teams-js-pages-currentapp-navigatetodefaultpage) to navigate to the first tab defined in the app's manifest.
 For more information, see [Navigate within a tab app](../tabs/how-to/tab-navigation.md).